-Pedaling to a better mood
+Pedaling to a Better Mood

 A 2012 study included volunteers pedaling stationary bikes while observing videos of a green, leafy cycling trail.
 The results showed that the volunteers are experiencing less negative thoughts and a better overall mood.
-Other studies also dealt with outdoor physical activities such as cycling and showed that they can reduce the symptoms of anxiety and depression.
+Other studies also dealt with outdoor physical activities such as cycling and showed that they could reduce the symptoms of anxiety and depression.

 The combination of being active and spending time in nature can’t be bad for you, but the degree of positivity you’ll experience depends on numerous factors.
 That’s why it would be best not to take our word for it – try it yourself!